REli255/Better-Tic-Tac-Toe/README.md

 ## Execution and Usage
 ---
-Choose options that are shown and click in the PyGame window to play Tic-Tac-Toe.
+Install all the libraries included in this project and execute it, choose options that are shown and click in the PyGame window to play Tic-Tac-Toe.

 ## Used Technologies
 ---